 Weakest Link: High pricing will deter many buyers.

-The Baitrunner (now in its fourth generation) is one of those rare reels that actually changed the way we fish.
+The Baitrunner (now in its fifth generation as the Baitrunner OC) is one of those rare reels that actually changed the way we fish.
 Adding a lever to a spinning reel to release the drag was ground-breaking, and has since been copied by almost every other reel manufacturer out there.
 People argue about which “baitrunner reel” is the best on the market, but they all use the term Baitrunner because Shimano quite simply invented this type of reel.

 Stand-out Feature: Rear lever and drag are easy to use but don’t get in the way.